madrisan/open-scores/README.md

 ## Scores in *pdf* format

-The following *pdf* can be generated from the source code, but they have been added here for convenience.
+The following *pdf* files can be generated from source code, but have been added here for convenience.
-If you prefer to create these files (and *midi* ones) yourself, skip to the next section.
+If you prefer to create these files yourself (and midi files as well), you can skip to the next section.

 Latest release: [Open Scores for Piano v28](https://github.com/madrisan/open-scores/releases)